amzn/style-dictionary/docs/using_the_cli.md

 # CLI Quick Start

-This will create a new folder called 'quick-start' and populate it with a Style Dictionary configuration and properties.
+This will create a new folder called 'quick-start' and populate it with a Style Dictionary configuration and tokens.

 ```bash
 $ mkdir quick-start && cd quick-start
 $ style-dictionary init basic
 ```

-You can then modify the properties in the properties directory and run the build command below.
+You can then modify the design tokens in the properties directory and run the build command below.
 See the changes in the output generated in the build folder.

 ```bash
 $ style-dictionary build